 All this information about – What, where, how and when to implement these factors- is part of a framework.

-Framework plays a major role in determining how to organize your automation project in order to maximize results.
-Apart from the above discussed areas, Framework can also guide the automation testers on how to execute scripts, where to store results, how to present them, etc.
+The framework plays a major role in determining how to organize your automation project in order to maximize results.
+Apart from the above-discussed areas, Framework can also guide the automation testers on how to execute scripts, where to store results, how to present them, etc.

-In short, test automation framework is your overall game plan and it can take you where you want to go.
+In short, the Test Automation framework is your overall game plan and it can take you where you want to go.
 So, don’t find yourself without it.